This is a comprehensive review of the TaylorMade M1 iron.

-Best suited for: The M1 irons are ideal for mid-handicappers, aspiring better players or any other golfers who want the forgiveness a GI iron can offer along with some better-player attributes.
+Best suited for: Mid-handicappers, aspiring better players or any other golfers who want the forgiveness a GI iron can offer along with some better-player attributes.

 Want a high-resolution look at the M1 irons?
 Click on the composite image at the top of the page and navigate the photos.